 1. Keep your relationship equal.

 John Keilman wrote this about "the New Man" in the Chicago Tribune:

-The New Man keeps a tidy home.
-He washes dishes, sweeps floors and does laundry with nary a peep of complaint.
-So when he and his buddies destroy a hotel room in Vegas, the missis will have to write it off as an aberration."
+"The New Man keeps a tidy home.
+He washes dishes, sweeps floors, and does laundry with nary a peep of complaint.
+So when he and his buddies destroy a hotel room in Vegas, the missus will have to write it off as an aberration."

 Exactly.
 We're talking about an evolving masculinity here, and our co-parenting lifestyle reflects that.
 Not that I destroy Vegas hotel rooms, but men can gain a lot from taking on more responsibility.
-Why One Dad Embraced A Reversal Of Gender Roles

-2. I have watched hours and hours of America's Next Top Model and Project Runway.
-It makes no difference that I actually liked these shows once upon a time.
+It makes no difference that I actually liked America's Next Top Model and Project Runway once upon a time.
 What matters is that I passed up on many games to watch them.
 Instant credibility for when it really matters.